Documenting legal residence while you are waiting for a residence card

 When you are granted a residence permit in Norway, you will get a residence card documenting that you have legal residence and whether you have the right to work in Norway.
 It is stated on the residence card if you have restricted access to work.
-After you have been granted a residence permit, it may take some time until you receive the residence card in the mail.
+After you have been granted a residence permit, it may take some time to receive the residence card by post.
 Many people who have applied from Norway do not need to meet with the police to order a residence card.
 People who have applied abroad must meet with the police to order a residence card.
 Several police districts have a long waiting time for booking appointments.
-In addition, it may take some time with the actual production of the residence card and sending it in the mail.
+In addition, the actual production of the residence card and sending it by post may take some time.

 Residence cards are the best way to document legal residence and the right to work.
 But you can also present your decision letter or confirmation from UDI or the police.
-You will receive your decision letter either in Digipost or in your mailbox shortly after the decision is made.
+You will receive your decision letter either in Digipost or by post shortly after the decision is made.
 The decision letter will state what rights you have.
 If you have applied from Norway, it will also state the period for which the decision applies.

 Other public agencies or employers also have the opportunity to check whether you have legal residence and the right to work by contacting UDI.
 Many public agencies have access to this information through their systems, and if not, they can contact UDI via this contact form.
 Employers who want to know whether an employee has the right to work can also contact the UDI via this contact form.